 About my research

 I’m supervised by Ivan Junier and Thomas Hindré: Ivan is a biophysicist and helps me analyze my large datasets, and Thomas is a microbiologist who helps me design and carry out my wet lab experiments.
-Sophie Abby also occasionally helps me out when I need to deal with a problem related to prokaryotic phylogeny.
+Sophie Abby also occasionally helps me out when I need to handle questions related to prokaryotic phylogeny.

 If this sounds interesting to you, feel free to reach out to discuss my research!